Highest averages method: Definitions

 The two names for these methods—highest averages and divisors—reflect two different ways of thinking about them, and their two independent inventions.
 However, both procedures are equivalent and give the same answer.

 Divisor methods are based on rounding rules, defined using a signpost sequence post(k), where k ≤ post(k) ≤ k+1.
 Each signpost marks the boundary between natural numbers, with numbers being rounded down if and only if they are less than the signpost.'

 Divisor procedure

 The divisor procedure apportions seats by searching for a divisor or electoral quota.
-This divisor can be thought of as the number of votes a party needs to earn one additional seat in the legislature, the ideal population of a congressional district, or the number of voters represented by each legislator.
+This divisor can be thought of as the number of votes a party needs to earn one additional seat in the legislature, or the number of voters represented by each individual legislator (in systems using single-member constituencies, this is coterminous with the ideal population of the constituency).

-If each legislator represented an equal number of voters, the number of seats for each state could be found by dividing the population by the divisor.
-However, seat allocations must be whole numbers, so to find the apportionment for a given state we must round (using the signpost sequence) after dividing.
+If each legislator represented an equal number of voters, the number of seats for each party could be found by dividing the population by the divisor.
+However, seat allocations must be whole numbers, so to find the apportionment for a given party we must round (using the signpost sequence) after dividing.
 Thus, each party's apportionment is given by: